corybenton/create_readme/README.md

 ## Tests

-Ran through questions to insure all the correct information was conveyed.
+Tested all the routes for each of the tables in the database.

 ## Questions